-(C) Marketing the Agricultural Recruitment System for the U.S. Workers (ARS) to agricultural employers and how they intend to improve such publicity.
+C) Marketing the Agricultural Recruitment System to agricultural employers and how it intends to improve such publicity.

 ES is committed to market the use of the ARS among employers in the local service areas by reinforcing Outreach Workers skills and knowledge to promote the ARS within agricultural employers, including ES staff assigned to placement tasks.
-Regarding the H-2A program, agricultural employers fear using the system due to the high costs it represents for them to provide the additional guarantees to MSFWs such as housing, and transportation, reimbursement, as required by applicable regulations.
-State laws have been forwarded to stimulate and regulate the employment of foreign workers with no avail since this is a Federal occupied field.
+Regarding the H-2A program, agricultural employers have started using the program regardless of the cost associated with it since they face shortage of local laborers.
+This provides additional guarantees to MSFWs such as housing, and transportation, reimbursement, as required by applicable regulations.